cinnData/DataSci/[DS-02] String data in Python.md

 ## Regular expressions

 Quite often, the transformations performed by the methods described above can be simplified by means of **regular expressions**.
-More specifically, they can be used as the first argument in the methods `str.contains`, `str.findall`, `str.replace`, `str.split` and `str.count`.
+More specifically, they can be used as the first argument in the methods `.str.contains`, `.str.findall`, `.str.replace`, `.str.split` and `.str.count`.

 A regular expression is a pattern which describes a collection of strings.
 Among them, **character classes** are the simplest case.
 They are built by enclosing a collection of characters in square brackets.
 The square brackets indicate *any of the characters enclosed*.
 For instance, `[0-9]` stands for any digit, and `[A-Z]` for any capital letter.
 Two simple examples follow.